 How easy is it to travel to Taiwan as a solo female traveler?
 In this post, I’ll share with you my Taiwan 8 Days Itinerary and how I did it on free and easy.
 No group tours.
 No taxis.
 No engaged drivers.
 Just public buses, trains and my reliable pair of legs.
 I think that’s the best way to get to learn about a country and their way of life.

 You can do it too because Taiwan has an excellent public transport system.
 Read on and I’ll share with you how easy and affordable solo traveling in Taiwan can be done, on free and easy.

 “Did she suffer from a relationship problem?
 Was she trying to run away?”

 Ah ha!
 Am I a psychic or what?
 My answer to the above is – You don’t need to be sad to travel solo.
 I was having a lot of spare time on hand and my partner suggested that I travel more.
-I have to credit him for putting the ideas of solo travelling in my mind because that has given me additional travel options in life.
+I have to credit him for putting the ideas of solo traveling in my mind because that has given me additional travel options in life.

-As a positive consequence of the solo trip, I’m now very good in travelling solo (anywhere, anytime) even if the trip did not start off as a solo trip.
+As a positive consequence of the solo trip, I’m now very good in traveling solo (anywhere, anytime) even if the trip did not start off as a solo trip.
 For example, on some days or hours of a couple trip, I would venture off to places I’d wanted to see and he would too.